Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 4

-Game 4 of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken square off on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are ahead in the series 2-1.
-The Stars are the favorite, with -140 odds on the moneyline, in this matchup against the Kraken, who have +120 moneyline odds.
+Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena showcases the Dallas Stars and the Seattle Kraken facing off at 9:30 PM ET on Tuesday, May 9, airing on ESPN, SportsNet, and TVAS.
+The Kraken are ahead 2-1 in the series.
+Bookmakers give the Stars -140 moneyline odds in this matchup with the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Ahead of watching this matchup, here's a look at which squad we pick to emerge with the victory in Tuesday's NHL Playoffs Second Round action.
+Before watching this matchup, here's our pick for which club will take home the victory in Tuesday's NHL Playoffs Second Round action.

 Stars vs. Kraken Predictions for Tuesday

-Our projection model for this matchup expects a final score of Kraken 4, Stars 3.
+Our projection model for this contest predicts a final score of Kraken 4, Stars 3.

 - Moneyline Pick: Kraken (+120)